-Sherman Alexie is Not the Indian You Expected
+Sherman Alexie on How Trump is Turning the US Into a Reservation

 Take his section on the creation of the Grand Coulee Dam and the subsequent eradication of wild salmon, the spiritual and nutritional cornerstone of the Spokane Tribe: “What is it like to be a Spokane Indian without wild salmon?” he writes.
 “It is like being a Christian if Jesus had never rolled back the stone and risen from his tomb.”

 Growing up in the West, I’ve read and internalized the effects of the massive Grand Coulee Dam — on the environment, on business, on people whose lives changed radically in the aftermath.
-But it took Alexie’s book for those effects to move from the abstract to an emotional wallop, a sentence so devastating it approximates, in whatever small way, the wound it describes.
+But it took Alexie’s book for those effects to move from the abstract to an emotional wallop, with a sentence so devastating it approximates, in whatever small way, the wound it describes.

 Alexie’s portrait of his mother reflects a decades-long commitment to what we now call intersectionality.
 Just as there is no discussing his mother without also discussing the way that women, and Indian women in particular, have fought for their own survival, for Alexie, discussing what it means to be Native also always means talking about class, and sexism, and homophobia.